yie1d/pydoll/docs/en/features/advanced/behavioral-captcha-bypass.md

     - **Browser fingerprint**: Does your browser look legitimate?
     - **Behavioral patterns**: Do you behave like a human?

     When trust score is high enough, the checkbox click is accepted.
 When it's too low, Turnstile may show a challenge (which Pydoll **cannot solve**) or block you entirely.
+For image or puzzle challenges, consider using **[CapSolver](https://dashboard.capsolver.com/passport/register?inviteCode=WPhTbOsbXEpc)**.

 ## Quick Start